dtch1997/virufy-tm-cough-app/README.md

 # Virufy Teachable Machine Cough Classifier

+DISCLAIMER: This project is highly experimental.
+At the moment this model is not an accurate predictor of whether you have COVID.
+Please seek medical help if you feel unwell or have flu-like symptoms.

 A simple web app that uses a Teachable Machine-trained model to classify presence/absence of COVID from a cough recording.

 ## Getting Started